-The USVI is also authorized and intends to use 2% or \$103,020.00 of the FY2022 and FY2023 Base DW grant awards to provide technical assistance to small water systems (those with populations of 10,000 or fewer).
+The USVI intends to use 2% or \$1,023,360.00 (see table 4 above) of the total consolidated FFY 2023 grant award to provide technical assistance to small public water systems (those with populations of 10,000 or fewer) and to the territory's publicly owned treatment works utilities (i.e. Waste Management Authority & Department of Public Works).
 The form of assistance is flexible and could include, but is not limited to, community outreach, technical evaluation of wastewater solutions, preparation of applications, preliminary engineering reports, and financial documents necessary for receiving SRF assistance.
+USVI will also provide technical, managerial and/or financial (TMF) capacity development assistance to small water systems in the territory.